WICG/handwriting-recognition/explainer.md

 ### Model constraints

 Model constraints are used to determine and initialize the underlying handwriting recognition algorithm.
-They describes a set of constraints that the created recognizer must satisfy.
+They describe a set of properties the caller expects the recognizer to satisfy.

 Model constraints can be empty.
 In this case, the browser is free to choose a default (e.g. based on `navigator.languages`).

-`createHandwritingRecognizer` throws an `Error` if:
+`createHandwritingRecognizer` rejects with an `Error` if:
-* The provided constraints can't be satisfied (e.g. the browser has no model for the chosen language)
+* The provided constraints can't be satisfied (e.g. no model can satisfy the constraints)
 * There isn't enough resource to initialize a recognizer (e.g. out of memory)
+* The user denies the page to use handwriting recognizers

-We propose the following model option:
+We propose the following constraints:

-* `languages`: A list of languages that the recognizer should attempt to recognize.
-They are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`, `zh-Hans`).
+* `languages`: A list of languages to be recognized.
+They are identified by [IETF BCP 47 language tags](https://tools.ietf.org/search/bcp47) (e.g. `en`, `zh-CN`, `zh-Hans`).
 See [Language Handling](#language-handling) for determining fallbacks if the provided tag is not supported.

 ### Recognition hints

 The recognizer _may_ accept hints to improve accuracy for each drawing.

-Clients can optionally provide hints (or some combinations) when creating a `HandwritingRecognizer` object.
+Clients can optionally provide hints (or some combinations) when creating a `HandwritingDrawing` object.
 Providing unsupported hints has no effect.

+A dictionary of supported hints and their supported values are returned in `queryHandwritingRecognizer`.

 We propose the following hint attributes: